SamuelFoc/Cerebro-Stream/Articles/FrontEnd/JSProject/Project.md

 This template includes a constant for the **API key** and **URL**, as well as constants for the **form**, **input**, and **forecast** container elements.
 The template uses event handling to listen for the form submit event and make an API request for the weather forecast for the entered city.
 The fetch function returns a promise that resolves to the response from the API, which is then converted to JSON data using .json().
 The JSON data is then passed to the displayForecast function to create HTML for the forecast and update the contents of the forecast container.

 This is just a simple example and you can modify the code to fit your specific needs and the structure of the data returned by the API.
 You should also replace **"your-api-key"** with your actual **API key**.

+### GitHub Repository

+[Here](https://github.com/SamuelFoc/Cerebro-Stream-Projects/tree/main/FrontEnd/JS/Project%202) you can find some additional files which could be helpful for this lesson.